Frequently asked questions

-University scholarships are available for Home, EU and International students.
+University scholarships are available for Home and International students.

-You can apply for a course up to two years before the course starts.
+You can apply for a course up to 12 months before the course starts.

 There is no deadline to apply but you must make sure that you have enough time to meet any conditions of an offer plus arrange a visa (if an overseas student) and find somewhere to live in Sheffield.

 For some of our courses, you will require ATAS.
-When you receive an offer, information for the ATAS application will be included in the offer letter if it is required.
+You will be sent information about the ATAS application via email from May.

-As long as you meet certain conditions, all taught masters students are guaranteed a place in University-owned or partnership accommodation.
+As long as you meet certain conditions, all taught masters students are guaranteed a place in University-owned or managed accommodation.